pramnora/NodeJS/README.md

 ...or, instead, use...
 console.log(a)

+**NOTE: (5)**: Amazingly enough, it's possible to get a web server fully up and running -with output you can view inside of your web browser- with just 7 or so lines of NodeJS code!

 ## Node JS commands...used when running node inside of DOS...

 node -v   (shows which node version you are currently running)